iq-coryp/documentation-testing/pages/guides/dropship-order-guide.md

 Partial shipments are supported but are currently limited.
 It is **highly recommended** to ship a complete order, rather than a partially shipped order.

 If an order has items that are currently unavailable but must be shipped, then you must contact <a href="mailto:support@iqmetrix.com?subject=Dropship Partial Shipment">iQmetrix Support</a> to coordinate with the partial shipments.

+There are two main cases when handling partial shipments, choose the most appropriate case that applies to you.

+#### 1. Incremental Shipments

+In this scenario, the supplier would continue to update the status of individual items up to and including the final partial shipment.

+For example, an order has 3 different items that have different levels of availability.
+One of the items is currently available, and so a partial shipment is made with that item stated as `Shipped`.
+This setup occurs two more times, when each product becomes available, including the final partial shipment.
+The `Shipped` status needs to be repeated for each subsequent partial shipment.

+#### 2. Partial Shipments followed by a Complete Order

-It is not necessary to update the order status for partial shipments, even in the case where all products are shipped in the final partial shipment.
+In this scenario, the supplier would continue to update the status of individual items, and send a complete order for the final shipment.

+For example, an order has 3 different items that have different levels of availability.
+One of the items is currently available, and so a partial shipment is made with that item stated as `Shipped`.
+This setup occurs one more time when one of the products becomes available.
+The final shipment is a complete order shipment, requiring only one status update.
+The `Shipped` status needs to be repeated for each partial shipment.

 #### Partial Order Flow Diagram